mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 -------

-Allow agent authentication via Kerberos using GSSAPI and SPNEGO as an alternative to puppet agent certificates.
+Allow agent authentication via Kerberos using GSSAPI and SPNEGO as an alternative to Puppet agent certificates.

 Motivation
 ----------